cernbox/smashbox/protocol/protocol.md

 Unless it is specified explicitly all calls must be authorised (https or http with authorization header).

-With every HTTP request, the client sends a BasicAuth header containing user and password as described in RFC #xxxx.
-If the authentication was successful, the server returns a session cookie that is stored in the client.
-If a valid session cookie exists, it is sent in addition to a Basic Auth credentilas.
-The server is supposed to use the session cookie to validate the session, but if that fails, server can fall back to the BasicAuth header.
+With every HTTP request, the client sends a BasicAuth header containing user and password as described in RFC #2617 (https://www.ietf.org/rfc/rfc2617.txt).
+If the authentication was successful, the server returns a session cookie that is stored by the client.
+If a valid session cookie exists then it is sent in addition to a Basic Auth credentials.
+The server may use the session cookie, but if that fails, server can fall back to the BasicAuth header.

 The users password in the BasicAuth header is not encrypted.
-That is the reason why ownCloud has to use an encrpyted http setup (https) to provide basic security.
+Hence this protocol relies on https for providing secure communication channel.

 Authorization header: